The Post-Covid World

-As Covid-19 forced classrooms to go remote overnight, edtech companies saw an unprecedented surge in users.
-For example, EdSights, a startup that connects college students with school resources, doubled its customer base to 30 paying universities in the 3 weeks following the virus outbreak in the US, after taking a year to secure its first 16 customers.
+As Covid-19 forced classrooms to go remote overnight, edtech companies have seen an unprecedented surge in users.
+For example, EdSights, a startup that connects college students with school resources, doubled its customer base to 30 paying universities in the three weeks following the virus outbreak in the US, after taking a year to secure its first 16 customers.

-But the transition wasn’t entirely seamless.
-Schools and teachers faced issues from functionality to tech literacy to insufficient access for students.
-A suite of edtech companies stepped forward to offer free support:
+But the transition hasn’t been seamless.
+Schools and teachers have continued to face issues from functionality to tech literacy to insufficient access for students.
+A suite of edtech companies has stepped forward to offer free support:

 - Top Hat, a “student engagement platform” with features including attendance tracking, Q&A capabilities, interactive presentations, and discussion-management tools, made its platform free to professors and students to complete the current term.

 - Verbit, a company that provides AI-generated transcription and captioning services, offered educators free access to its Zoom integration through April 9